richarah/admont/README.md

 # admont

-A chatbot and accompanying utilities largely built on HuggingFace Inference API, with the aim of helping users answer questions about and make sense of large piles of unstructured data.
+A chatbot and accompanying utilities, designed with the aim of helping users answer questions about and make sense of large piles of unstructured data.
 It is currently designed to work with text files, with support for other formats & processing entire directories to be implemented in the future.

 #### What's in a name?